Hiking with Kids in Marin: Tennessee Valley Trail

 Tennessee Valley Trail winds through the coastal hills to the beach at Tennessee Cove, and offers spectacular scenery along the way.
 At the end of the trail is a sandy beach where you can relax, have a picnic, and let the kids play in the sand.
 Like many beaches on the Northern California coast, this one is unsafe for swimming and wading with rough surf and dangerous rip currents, so heed the posted warnings and keep clear of the water.

 Start your hike on the paved path at the Tennessee Valley trailhead.
 After about a half mile the pavement ends and the trail turns into a wide dirt path.
 Look for wildflowers and wildlife along the way.
-We've seen deer, hawks, bobcats, and great horned owls on our hikes there.
+We've seen deer, hawks, bobcats, snakes, and great horned owls on our hikes here.

 If You Go

 Tennessee Valley Trail is only a few minutes away from Highway 101, and owes much of its popularity to its location.
 It can get very crowded here, especially on weekends, so visit during the week or try to get there before 9 am on weekends and holidays.

 To get to Tennessee Valley, take the Highway 1 exit from US 101 and head west toward Tam Valley.
 Turn left onto Tennessee Valley Road and follow it about a mile and a half to the parking lot at the Tennessee Valley Ttrailhead.
 On busy days, especially weekends, the lot fills up rapidly, and cars are often parked along the road for some distance.

 Pit toilets are available at the trailhead, and there's a another pit toilet at about the half-way point on the Tennessee Valley Trail.
 No drinking water or food is available, so make sure to pack in your own.